dbzx10299/geist-pinch-zoom/README.md

 # Geist Pinch Zoom

-An opinionated pinch zoom component for Vue.
+A pinch zoom component for Vue.

 ## Install